 Tier I Organizations are not subject to the reimbursement-only policy.
 The Executive Commissioner of Finance shall direct the NDSU Accounting Office to disburse Tier I allocated money to the respective organizations at the beginning of the fall semester.

 Every organization must fill out the Travel Notification Form two weeks prior to traveling to each event.
 Failure to do so would forfeit the funding for that event.
 Each organization will be given one warning per year.
 The Travel Notification Form can be found under the Congress of Student Organizations Blackboard page.

+The Executive Finance Commissioners reserve the right to edit and adjust budget allocation amounts to a lower value based upon their discretion by utilizing allocation recommendations through the Finance Guidelines when presented with a Reimbursement Request.
+Such discretion cannot be used for any items that would fall under cumulative travel, lodging, and registration on competitive organization budgets.
+Information that will be used to make decisions for adjustments and edits will be documents, such as receipts, organization’s testimony, and purchasing statements.
+Scenarios that will most likely lead to adjustments in reimbursement amounts include, but are not limited to, over-estimates in number of members attending an event, more expensive quotes in line items requested, and incorrect information on events or items.

 Procedures for Disbursement of Funds